 Developing an Assessment Scorecard

 To assess a candidate based on what is most important to you, it is helpful to create a scorecard to record your findings.
-This Candidate Scorecard developed by a group of citizens in Washington state explores candidate stances in each of the three areas:
+Consider the following:

 - Beliefs (Government’s Role, Taxes, Private Property Rights, and Special Interest Collusion)

 - Governability (Relative Life Experience, Relevant Issues Knowledge, Political Savvy, Leadership and Team-Building Skills)